varphone/statrs/README.md

 ## Examples

 Statrs comes with a number of commonly used distributions including Normal, Gamma, Student's T, Exponential, Weibull, etc.
-The common use case is to set up the distributions and sample from them which depends on the `Rand` crate for random number generation
+The common use case is to set up the distributions and sample from them which depends on the `Rand` crate for random number generation.

 ```Rust
 use statrs::distribution::Exp;